 This is one of those things that lazy dog owners think they’re getting away with, but it could come back to bite them.
 Dog poop can be full of bacteria and parasites, and it transmits diseases such as giardia, parvo, and tapeworms.
 Not only is the poop itself harmful, it also attracts pests like rats that continue to spread disease.
 Picking up your dog’s poop isn’t just a matter of getting rid of the stink, it’s a matter of public health, and even your own dog’s health.
 Don’t let your dog get bitten by a disease-infested rat just because you’re too lazy or too dainty to pick up after your dog.

-9. Relaxing On Flea And Tick Medicine
+9. Relaxing On Flea And Tick Treatment

-Some dog owners relax on flea and tick medicine in the winter months because they believe the cold has killed off most of the pests.
+Some dog owners relax on flea and tick treatment in the winter months because they believe the cold has killed off most of the pests.
 The problem is that ticks and fleas like to move inside where it’s warm during those months, and they can find places to hide even in your home.
 An infestation can happen at any time of year, and they can bring diseases such as Lyme disease, Rocky Mountain spotted fever, and tick paralysis with them.
 Keep your dog safe and use year-round protection against fleas and ticks.